op-a-l/op-a-l/README.md

 - 👋 Hi, I’m @op-a-l
+- 🎚️ What I love is music related things such as Bitwig, Max and Ableton.
-- 👀 I’m interested in creative coding with p5, processing or tone.js and web-app development with svelte.
+- 👀 I’m interested in web devlopment with svelte.
-- 🌱 I’m currently learning digital art in master degree at the university.
-I also learn web dev with svelte all alone.
+- 🌱 I’m currently learning Max development and audio related programming for my master degree thesis.
+- 🎯 I work on sound design in experimental electronic music and bass music.

 <!---
 op-a-l/op-a-l is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.